- Aims and objectives

 Ashbourne has taken a group of up to 30 students to a major European city every February half-term since 1990.
 The trip is an extremely popular cultural experience and like the Revue, a highlight of their time at Ashbourne for all who participate.

 End of year awards evening

-Ashbourne invites its leavers to celebrate their success and an enjoyable one or two years with us at with dinner and dancing at a five-star hotel in Kensington.
+Ashbourne invites its leavers to celebrate their success and an enjoyable one or two years with us with dinner and dance ceremony at a five-star hotel in Kensington.